Understanding IPv4 Subnet Masks and CIDR Notation

 - CIDR notation (e.g.,

-/24) simplifies the representation of subnet masks. - Network and broadcast addresses are reserved and cannot be assigned to hosts.
+/24) provides a compact way to represent subnet masks - Network and broadcast addresses are reserved and cannot be assigned to devices

 Example: The IP address

-Each bit in an octet represents a power of 2:
+Each bit in an octet represents a power of 2, starting from the right (position 0):

 | Bit Position | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |